DCE Interior Design

 Woolloomooloo

-Brief: Design a flexible home and gallery space for art dealers in Woolloomooloo, where the lines between private and public life are blurred to accommodate family and an extensive art collection.
+Brief: Design a flexible home and gallery in Woolloomooloo for a family of art dealers, to accommodate family life and an extensive art collection.

-The “Nature of Fog” concept explores overlapping and merging of layers, using density, volume, and the manipulation of light to blur boundaries.
-Through stacking, negative space, and contrast, the design creates a continuous dialogue between open, enclosed, opaque, and translucent areas, allowing the space to shift and adapt.
+The “Nature of Fog” concept explores the overlapping and merging of layers, using density, volume, and the manipulation of light to blur the line between public and private life.
+The design plays with stacking, voids, translucency and contrast to obscure and reveal, allowing the space to shift and adapt.

 error: